How To Improve Drainage In Potted Plants

 Recyclables

-Check your recycling bin for soda cans, water bottles, and even the bags your potting mix came in.
-All these items can add fill up space in a planter.
-It’s best to slightly crush the cans and bottles so that you can get an even surface to cover with your potting mix.
+All these items can add fill-up space in a planter.
+It’s best to slightly crush the cans and bottles to get an even surface to cover with your potting mix.

-Remember, these items won’t help suck up excess water in your planters, but they are cheap solutions to fill in the void.
+Remember, these items won’t help suck up excess water in your planters, but they are cheap solutions to fill the void.

 Should Planters Always Have Drainage Holes?

-When using containers to create a drainage system, you’ll need two different sizes so that one of the planters can sit inside the other.
-Place your plant in a smaller container that has drainage holes or add the holes.
-Then, take the smaller pot and place it in the larger container that doesn’t drain.
+Place your plant in a smaller container with drainage holes, or add the holes.
+Then, place the smaller pot in the larger container that doesn’t drain.

 How To Cover Drainage Holes In Pots

-Sometimes your soil mix and pot will drain too well.
-When this happens, you might notice that the water is draining too fast, and you are losing that precious mix as well.
-Or you might have a dirty mess on your hands after watering your plants.
+Sometimes, your soil mix and pot will drain too well.
+When this happens, you might notice that the water is draining too fast, and you are also losing that precious mix.

 Cover the Drainage Holes